 Xavier Renard: Indeed and that is in fact the deep understanding of what EcoStruxure is: a way to break down silos.
 EcoStruxure Building is built on an IoT platform that connects everything in the building and drives efficiencies.
 Devices become more collaborative and data enables innovation services, hardware, software and connected devices.

-Digital and IoT are excellent opportunities to break down the silos and that’s also what we’ve been doing with cabling and building management.
+Digital and IoT technology are excellent opportunities to break down the silos and that’s also what we’ve been doing with cabling and building management.
 As the only company that has both the essential cabling part on one hand and building management capabilities on the other, this offers a great opportunity for our EcoXpert partners.

 By combining the Building Management EcoXpert badge, lighting being part of it, and the DataCom EcoXpert Badge, PoE being part of it, into the EcoXpert program, Schneider-Electric offers unmatched level of expertise to its business partners to lead that growing market.

 Built on a collaborative smart building Internet of Things (IoT) platform, EcoStruxure Building is Schneider Electric’s scalable, open and secure solution that combines next-generation software with hardware innovation.
 It enables the connection of everything from sensors to services over one IP backbone.